Hayleycoding/Today-I-learned/TIL.md

 I have also added a things i love.html.
 I have to say I am so happy with how my navigation bar works.
 It fills me with so much joy that when you click on the links they work!
 So today I have added a name input, email input and a message input to my contact form.
 Made two new files, and learnt how to change my syntax to multilines.

+Sunday 30th November 2025

+Today I started by adding some images to my main index.html page and the things i love page.
+They came out quite large so I had to add a style (in line text) to make it smaller.
+I am still trying to avoid any CSS for now so I can max out what can be done just using HTML.
+One was taller than the other so then i learnt about adding the height and object-fit:cover; This worked great.
+I then asked Chat GPT how I can max out what there is to learn with HTML.
+I tidied up my code by adding a header and main element.
+I added a books and games header to things i love and I linked my good reads profile to the goodreads logo.
+The file was confusing me as I didn't notice it was a JPEG instead of JPG.
+It didn't take me long to figure it out.